 If you want to import data into Excel for Mac from a database (for example, from FileMaker Pro), you need an Open Database Connectivity (ODBC) driver installed on your Mac.
 The driver you get depends on which version of Excel for Mac you have.

-This version of Excel does provide an ODBC driver for connecting to SQL Server Databases.
+These versions of Excel do provide an ODBC driver for connecting to SQL Server Databases.
 On the Data tab, click New Database Query > SQL Server ODBC.
 Then use the dialog boxes to import the data.

 If you are connecting to other ODBC data sources (for example, FileMaker Pro), then you'll need to install the ODBC driver for the data source on your Mac.
 Drivers that are compatible with Excel for Mac are available from these companies:

 Important: As of August 2016, Excel 2016 for the Mac was updated from 32-bit software to 64-bit software.
 To see if you have this update, click the Excel menu > About Excel.
 If you have version 15.25 or later, you have the 64-bit version.